Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Modelling the hadron-quark condensate transition

 where the volume of the $ij$ particle is connected to the corresponding radius \cite{volume_cor} through:

 With the use of the volume corrections and the Bose/Fermi statistics, eqs.~(\ref{eq:HGchiptBo}), for the equality of particle densities between the HG and the chiral phase, are replaced by:

 The fugacities in the densities do not factorize when the Bose/Fermi statistics are used.
-As a consequence, in eq.~(\ref{eq:HGchnBF}) the chiral states carry mass which is different between particles and antiparticles.
-This dependence, which will be denoted as $\tilde{m}_{i}(T,\mu_{i})$, is not surprising since we are considering matter at positive baryon densities, and we are allowing the masses of baryons and antibaryons to change.
+As a consequence, the solution for the chiral state mass, $\tilde{m}_{i}(T)$, in eq.~(\ref{eq:HGchnBF}) is different between particles and antiparticles.
+This dependence is not surprising since we are considering matter at positive baryon densities, and we are allowing the masses of baryons and antibaryons to change.
 Also, while in the Boltzmann approximation particles and antiparticles can be grouped together in the same family, in the Bose/Fermi statistics the particles have to form separate family from the respective antiparticles.
-However, as it will become evident in the next section, the mass difference between particles and antiparticles is small.
+However, as it will become evident in the next section, the mass difference between particles and antiparticles is low.
+Also, we do not allow dependence of the chiral masses on the chemical potentials.
+In this way the densities of the particles at the chiral phase do not depend on derivatives of the masses with respect to chemical potentials and so we are able to write down eq.~(\ref{eq:HGchnBF}).
+On the other hand we have to keep in mind that eq.~(\ref{eq:HGchnBF}) holds on a set of points which form a curve in the space of the parameters $(T,\{\mu\})$, after the imposition of additional constraints and which is identified as the phase transition curve.
+Chiral masses depend only on temperature, because it parametrises smoothly this curve.

-In the treatment of two QCD phases in equilibrium it is usual to apply the condition of the conservation of quantum numbers carried by the quarks \cite{Gibbs}.
-Here we impose the more strict condition of the equality of the particle numbers per family.
-We assume that quarks have already been grouped in condensates at the chiral phase near the transition curve, which, after chiral breaking, evolve to the hadronic spectrum of the specific family.
+In the treatment of two QCD phases in equilibrium it is needed to apply the condition of the conservation of quantum numbers carried by the quarks \cite{Gibbs}.
+In \cite{Gibbs} in order to conserve quantum numbers, like baryon number, strangeness, etc. on the transition curve it was necessary to introduce an additional thermodynamic variable for each quantum number, namely the partial equilibrium fugacity $\gamma$.
+In the absence of such fugacities it is not possible to conserve the quantum numbers on a transition curve between two phases, one of which is composed of hadrons and the other of quarks.
+Here we give a different approach to the problem and, additionally, we impose a more strict condition of the equality of the particle numbers per family.
+The solution is given by our assumption that quarks have already been grouped in condensates at the chiral phase near the transition curve, which, after chiral breaking, evolve to the hadronic spectrum of the specific family.
 The conservation of these particle numbers automatically insures the conservation of quantum numbers, e.g. for the baryon-number $B$:

-where $k_i$ are the units of baryon-number carried in the particles of the $i$ family, common to both the HG and the chiral phase.
+where $k_i$ equals to the baryon-number carried in the particles of the $i$ family, common to both the HG and the chiral phase and $n$ refers to the particle number density.

 To complete the set of requirements for equilibrium between the two phases we have to demand for the equality of pressures.
 In the chiral phase, apart from the quark condensates which contribute partial pressure $\tilde{P}_q$, also the gluons show considerable pressure, $\tilde{P}_g$, for $T>T_c$ \cite{SU(3),SU(3)_}.
 Thus: